Key takeaways

 How do you know when instructional design is working?

-You measure capability, behavior, and outcomes rather than seat time.
+Look at capability, behavior, and outcomes on the job.
 A 95% completion rate tells you almost nothing about whether the training worked.
 It tells you that people made it to the end.
-Whether they can now do the thing the training was designed to teach is a separate question, and it requires looking at different evidence.
+Whether they can actually do the thing the training was designed to teach is a separate question, and answering it requires different evidence.

 Some signals worth watching:

-- Performance on the job changes.
-New hires reach proficiency faster.
-Mistakes that the training was supposed to address become rarer.
+- Performance on the job changes: New hires reach proficiency faster, and mistakes the training was supposed to address become rarer.
 The behaviors the training was designed to encourage start showing up in real work.

-- The questions stop coming.
-People stop asking the questions the training was supposed to answer.
-Help desk tickets in the relevant area drop.
+- The questions stop coming: People stop asking what the training was supposed to answer, and help desk tickets in the relevant area drop.
 Managers spend less time correcting the same thing over and over.

 When should you bring in an instructional designer?